edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/quickstart.md

 git clone https://github.com/edgelesssys/emojivoto.git && cd emojivoto
 ```

-Marblerun guarantees that the topology of your distributed app adheres to a manifest specified in simple JSON.
+MarbleRun guarantees that the topology of your distributed app adheres to a manifest specified in simple JSON.
-Marblerun verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
+MarbleRun verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
-The emojivoto demo already comes with a [manifest](https://github.com/edgelesssys/emojivoto/blob/main/tools/manifest.json), which you can deploy onto Marblerun by running:
+The emojivoto demo already comes with a [manifest](https://github.com/edgelesssys/emojivoto/blob/main/tools/manifest.json), which you can deploy onto MarbleRun by running:

 ```bash
 marblerun manifest set tools/manifest.json $MARBLERUN --insecure
 ```

-You can check that the state of Marblerun changed and is now ready to authenticate your services by running:
+You can check that the state of MarbleRun changed and is now ready to authenticate your services by running:

 ```bash
 marblerun status $MARBLERUN